Eco Menstrual Solutions

 Menstrual Cups & Reusable Cloth Pads

-A menstrual cup is a reusable silicon cup (usually made from medical grade silicon) that is used during a woman’s period to collect ( rather than absorb) the menstrual fluid (blood).Menstrual comes that we sell are made from 100% platinum or medical grade silicon.
+A menstrual cup is a reusable silicon cup (usually made from medical grade silicon) that is used during a woman’s period to collect ( rather than absorb) the menstrual fluid (blood).Menstrual cups that we sell are made from 100% platinum or medical grade silicon.
 Silicone is derived from quartz, a type of sand, which is the second most abundant mineral in the Earth’s crust and not hazardous to the environment.
-A menstrual cup lasts for 5 to 10 years thus making it an affordable, environmental friendly and low waste Eco-menstrual solution.
+A menstrual cup lasts for 8 to 10 years thus making it an affordable, environmental friendly and low waste Eco-menstrual solution.

 The first menstrual cup was invented in 1937 by American actress Leona Chalmers.
 She patented a design of menstrual cup which was made from latex rubber.
 Her patent application states that the design won't cause "uncomfortableness or consciousness of its presence."